dowoco/ThingsBoard/README.md

 Collect_Fibaro_Diagnostics.lua
-This gathers CPU, Memory and Storage data from Fibaro's api and send calls the Fibaro_send_to_ThingsBoards.lua scene using it's ID and passes the arguments.
+This gathers CPU, Memory and Storage data from Fibaro's api and send calls the "Fibaro_send_to_ThingsBoards.lua" scene using it's "ID" and passes the arguments.
 This scense itself is call from my main loop, which runs every minute.
-I run the fibaro loop every minute as not much changes on this server. it it doe then I will know in about 1 min.
+I run the Fibaro loop every minute as not much changes on this server.
+If it does then I will know in about 1 min.